civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 17

-A designated operator must immediately report a cyber security incident in respect of any of its critical cyber systems to the Communications Security Establishment in accordance with the regulations, for the purpose of enabling the Communications Security Establishment to exercise its powers or perform its duties and functions.
+A designated operator must, **within a period prescribed by the regulations, not to exceed 72 hours**, report a cyber security incident in respect of any of its critical cyber systems to the Communications Security Establishment in accordance with the regulations, for the purpose of enabling the Communications Security Establishment to exercise its powers or perform its duties and functions.

 ### Section 18